All Episodes

 Police are extremely important.

-Anybody who's read my academic work knows I think police are the single most important factor for reducing crime.
+Anybody who's read my academic work knows that I think police are the single most important factor for reducing crime.

 But at the same time, police themselves understand that they virtually always arrive on the crime scene after the crimes occurred.